Kizito24/sorting_algorithms/README.md

 **Repo:**

--   GitHub repository: `sorting_algorithms`
+-   GitHub repository:  `holbertonschool-low_level_programming`
+-   Directory:  `0x1B-sorting_algorithms`
 -   File:  `1-insertion_sort_list.c, 1-O`

- Done?
-Help Check your code Ask for a new correction QA Review

-### 2\.
-Selection sort
+#### 2. Selection sort  mandatory

-mandatory

-Score: 0.00% (Checks completed: 0.00%)

-Write a function that sorts an array of integers in ascending order using the [Selection sort](https://alx-intranet.hbtn.io/rltoken/SEbg0fBEraioQcl-igvUSw "Selection sort") algorithm
+Write a function that sorts an array of integers in ascending order using the  [Selection sort]
 -   Prototype:  `void selection_sort(int *array, size_t size);`
--   You're expected to print the `array` after each time you swap two elements (See example below)
+-   You’re expected to print the  `array`  after each time you swap two elements (See example below)

 Write in the file  `2-O`, the big O notations of the time complexity of the Selection sort algorithm, with 1 notation per line:

 -   in the best case
 -   in the average case